Finish your holiday shopping from home with these top Black Friday deals

 Now that the biggest shopping season of the year is here, there are tons of great products in a wide range of categories seeing significant price cuts.

 Among the most popular items on sale for Black Friday are tablets, Chromebooks, PC peripherals and various useful kitchen tools and appliances (like that immersion blender you’ve heard so much about).
-You’ll also find notable discounts on a good selection of toys as well as exercise and outdoor equipment.
+You’ll also find notable discounts on a good selection of toys, exercise and outdoor equipment and beauty products, such as this versatile eye shadow.

 We’ve assembled a shortlist of some of the most worthwhile Black Friday deals in place at this very moment.
 Keep in mind that, like many big sale days, these deals can change pretty frequently.
 We’ve grouped some of the most exciting sales to bring you trending holiday gifts as well as items specific to categories like computers and kitchen accessories so you can get a decent picture of what’s available without having to search too much.